48. Culinary Reliquary (I)

-Sarah Espuete's trompe-l'oeil embroidery technique turns ordinary table dressing into a playful experience.
+Sarah Espeute's trompe-l'oeil embroidery technique turns ordinary table dressing into a playful experience.
 Each reworked piece is handmade and the fabric, sourced from all over the France, can be up to a century old.
-I love Espuete's minimal style that adds whimsy to these old pieces while still letting the tablecloth's history shine through.
+I love Espeute's minimal style that adds whimsy to these old pieces while still letting the tablecloth's history shine through.

 Lindsey Lou Howard takes clay and transforms it into surreal ceramic food sculptures.
 I love the humor embedded into these works, like an egg with devil horns (get it?), a lamp shaped out of spaghetti and sauce, and a trash can full of meat.
 Along with smaller sculptures, Howard's hilariously precarious stacks of food items bring a kind of foraged wildness back into the ostentatious pretentiousness of fine dining.

 This past summer, fashion designer Tal Maslavi decided to turn pairs of ordinary black leather derby shoes into a collection of frosted cake footwear and I haven't been able to stop thinking about them ever since.
 Inspired by viral ASMR trends and the Netflix show Is It Cake?, Maslavi took this menswear staple and, like the rest of the pieces in his graduate collection, and elevated it with surreal textures.
 Unlike a white chocolate tank top that wearers can bit into, these don't appear to be edible.